KORLA2/Kubernetes/SchedulingPod.md

+Kubernetes Scheduler filters all the nodes that can run the pod and score the nodes based on resources and many factors and schedules on  highest scored node.

 How to explicitly tell kubernetes scheduler to schedule a pod on the node we are interested in?

 1. Using Nodename